 CAN WE ACHIEVE URBAN DENSITY AND PERFORMANCE ?

-THE CHALLENGES WE ADDRESS
+THE CHALLENGES I ADDRESS

 1. Environmental performance prediction in early urban design phases is a complex multi-dimensional task: